paulhibbitts/test-docsify-this/docs/README.md

 https://paulhibbitts.github.io/test-docsify-this?basePath=https://raw.githubusercontent.com/paulhibbitts/docsify-this-cmpt-363-222-site/main&homepage=home.md&sidebar=true&loadSidebar=_sidebar-with-home.md

 ##### logo
-Display a logo image for the website name in a Docsify custom Sidebar (i.e. file 'logo.png) with the optional **logo** Docsify parameter, for example:
+Display a logo image for the website in a Docsify custom Sidebar (i.e. file 'logo.png) with the optional **logo** Docsify parameter, for example:
 https://paulhibbitts.github.io/test-docsify-this/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this-multiple-page-course-site/main&homepage=home.md&sidebar=true&loadSidebar=_sidebar.md&loadNavbar=_navbar.md&name=CPT-363&logo=/images/logo.png The full folder path and filename must be provided.
 When a website name is provided it will be used as the alt text for the logo.

 ##### mergeNavbar